fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.3.0/Import-AzureRMAutomationRunbook.md

 ## DESCRIPTION
 The **Import-AzureRmAutomationRunbook** cmdlet imports an Azure Automation runbook.
-Specify the path to a wps_2 script (.ps1 ) file to import for wps_2 and wps_2 Workflow runbooks, or to a graphical runbook (.graphrunbook) file for graphical runbooks.
+Specify the path to a Windows PowerShell script (.ps1 ) file to import for Windows PowerShell and Windows PowerShell Workflow runbooks, or to a graphical runbook (.graphrunbook) file for graphical runbooks.
 The name of the file becomes the name of the runbook.
-For wps_2 Workflow runbooks, the script must contain a single wps_2 Workflow definition that matches the name of the file.
+For Windows PowerShell Workflow runbooks, the script must contain a single Windows PowerShellWorkflow definition that matches the name of the file.

 ## EXAMPLES

 ### Example 1: Import a runbook from a file
 ```
-PS C:\>$Tags = @{"tag01"='value01"; "tag02"="value02"}
+PS C:\> $Tags = @{"tag01"='value01"; "tag02"="value02"}
 PS C:\> Import-AzureRmAutomationRunbook -Path .\GraphicalRunbook06.graphrunbook -Tags $Tags -ResourceGroup "ResourceGroup01" -AutomationAccountName "AutomationAccount01" -Type GraphicalPowershell
 ```